shilangyu/uni-notes/semester_3/discrete_mathematics_2/graphs.md

 - all trees are bipartite
 - $K_{m,n}$ denotes a complete bipartite graph where $|X| = m$, $|Y| = n$
-- a graph is bipartite iff it does not contain odd cycles (cycle with off number of edges)
+- a graph is bipartite iff it does not contain odd cycles (cycle with odd number of edges)

 ### matching